Modules | C++

 • Labels: Each region is marked with 0 (came from first mesh) or 1 (came from second mesh)

-• Containments: Each region is classified as:
+• Classes: Each region is classified as one of:

 Example usage:

-auto [meshes, labels, containments] = tf::make_mesh_arrangements(form0, form1);
+auto [meshes, labels, classes] = tf::make_mesh_arrangements(

-for (const auto& [mesh, label, containment] : tf::zip(meshes, labels, containments)) {
+for (const auto& [mesh, label, cls] : tf::zip(meshes, labels, classes)) {

 bool from_first = (label == 0);

-// Region from first mesh that's inside the second
+// Region is inside the other mesh

-} else if (from_first && !is_inside) {
+} else if (cls & tf::arrangement_class::outside) {

-// Region from first mesh that's outside the second
+// Region is outside the other mesh

 }